adjoinant/winston-postgres/README.md

 The postgres transport takes the following options:

+    ssl: boolean to decide whether to disable ssl-secured db connection
     timestamp: boolean to decide whether to attach timestamp field to metadata (if metadata is null, no timestamp is attached)
     connectionString: the db connection uri
     databaseFunction: the name of a database function accepting 3 arguments (level, message, metadata)